[Toy Review] Womanizer Next

 [Toy Review] Lovegasm Seductive Rose Vibrator

 Rose sex toys seem to be all the rage at the moment, possibly largely thanks to one such product going viral on TikTok in early 2021.
 Since then, many different variations on the theme have come out from various companies, some of which I’ve tested in the past.
-This week, I received another of these toys to try out: the Seductive Rose Vibrator from Lovegasm.
+This week, I received another of these toys to try out and review: the Seductive Rose Vibrator from Lovegasm.

 The Lovegasm Seductive Rose Vibrator is not actually a vibrator in the strictest sense of the word.
 It’s a clitoral “suction” toy, meaning that it has an open nozzle and delivers stimuation to the clitoris via pulses of air.
 This petite toy measures just 2.6″ from base to top, and 2.3″ in diameter at the widest point.
 The nozzle is 0.5″ in diameter.
 It’s light and easy to hold, coming in at a petite 124g.